aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Damage pipeline/DoDamage.md

 DoDamage is the entrypoint of the damage pipeline.
 Any damage must go through it in order to be properly calculated and processed with visual effects and counters.

 ## Entry point
-There are 10 overloads, but all of them ends up at a particular one which is the following (it will be reffered to as the final overload):
+There are 10 overloads, but all of them ends up at a particular one which is the following (it will be refered to as the final overload):

 ```cs
 private int DoDamage(MainManager.BattleData? attacker, ref MainManager.BattleData target, int damageammount, AttackProperty? property, DamageOverride[] overrides, bool block)